mstevetodd/EngineDriver_Home/docs/configuration/preferences.rst

 Speed button Change Amount (Volume)
 '''''''''''''''''''''''''''''''''''

-Use this preference to set amount, as a percentage (\%), of the throttle that the speed will change by (step) each time the device/phone's hardware :guilabel:`Volume Up` and :guilabel:`Volume Down` buttons are clicked.
+This preference allows you to set the amount, as a percentage (\%), of the throttle that the speed will change by (step) each time the device/phone's hardware :guilabel:`Volume Up` and :guilabel:`Volume Down` buttons are clicked.

 Only relevant is the `Disable Volume keys?`_ preference is DISABLED.

 Disable Volume keys?
 '''''''''''''''''''''''''''''''''''

-Enable this preference if you need to DISABLE the hardware Volume keys on the phone/tablet that would otherwise control speed
+If this preference is enabled |ED| will DISABLE the hardware Volume keys on the phone/tablet that would otherwise control speed

 If this preference is DISABLED, |ed| will allows you to use the device/phone's hardware :guilabel:`Volume Up` and :guilabel:`Volume Down` buttons to control speed of the selected loco (indicated by a 'v' in the Speed Amount area of the Throttle.

 Volume keys follow touch?
 '''''''''''''''''''''''''''''''''''

-Enable this preference if you want the Volume keys speed control to follow the last touched throttle.
+If this preference is enabled |ED| will the Volume keys speed control to follow the last touched throttle.
 Otherwise you need to touch the speed amount area of a Throttle to change the Volume keys to control that throttle.

 ----